Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Proof of Theorem

 Here, $[\argdot]$ denotes the Iverson bracket that asserts to $1$ for a true argument and $0$ else.
 The $\Vec{v}_k$ has zero mean by construction.
-We upper bound its norm by the fact that spec$(O^{(j)}) \subseteq [-1,1]\ \forall j$ as we deal with tensor products of Pauli observables.
-We can also drop the Iverson bracket because it can only decrease the actual value of the norm.
+We bound its norm from above by the fact that spec$(O^{(j)}) \subseteq [-1,1]\ \forall j$ as we deal with tensor products of Pauli observables.
+The Iverson bracket can also be dropped because it can only decrease the actual value of the norm.
 We arrive at

 with $h''_j = h_j/N_j$.
 A similar trick is done for the expectation value of its square, i.e.,

 in order to drop the expectation altogether.
 With this, we proceed by calculating a bound $\sigma^2$ on the expected sample variance as